zimaexe/spotnet/docs/spotnet.md

 * `debt_token`: ContractAddress - Address of the token used as borrowing.
 * `pool_key`: PoolKey - Ekubo type for obtaining info about the pool and swapping tokens.
 * `ekubo_limits`: EkuboSlippageLimits - Object of internal type which represents upper and lower sqrt_ratio values on Ekubo.
 Used to control slippage while swapping.
+* `repay_const`: u8 - Sets how much to borrow from free amount.
+Parameter is used for dealing with price error on zklend or for pairs where debt interest rate accumulates faster than supply interest rate.
 * `supply_price`: TokenPrice - Price of `supply` token in terms of `debt` token(so for ex.
 2400000000 USDC for ETH).
 * `debt_price`: TokenPrice - Price of `debt` token in terms of `supply` token(for ex.
 410000000000000 ETH for USDC).